 Is there anything that can bring these students together and squash their hostility and hatred toward each other?
 You'll be surprised.

-As an entertainment writer I've met and interviewed tons of actors over the years, but I never got the opportunity to meet Calvin Lockhart.
+As an entertainment writer, I've met and interviewed tons of actors over the years, but I never met Calvin Lockhart.
 I wish I had.
 He was an enormously talented actor.
-Fortunately he's left his fans with an impressive body of work.
-"Halls of Anger" tops my list.
+His style and onscreen charisma is admired and emulated by many actors even today.